yaya2devops/2sentinel/README.md

 <img src="assets/mainBan.png"  >

-> Maybe, a good introduction to the product before the technical ?

 #  Microsoft Sentinel Technical Procedure
 This technical documentation will walk you through the entire process, from setting up Sentinel to operating it and using its core features.